Pandora - Full Write-up

 Rats are anatomically different from humans.

 A rats diaphragm is a thoracic muscular layer that separates the start of the abdominal cavity.
 Their oesophagus pierces their diaphragm at the natural fissure which passes between the thorax and the abdomen.
 The structure is referred to as a hiatus and plays a role in moving food from the mouth to the stomach.
+A rats oesophagus is long and narrow.
+There are powerful muscular valves inside both ends of a rat's stomach.
+The valve opening between the oesophagus and the stomach is known as the cardiac sphincter.
+Their oesophagus doesn't have the muscular strength to independently overcome their cardiac sphincter, which would be required for vomiting when truly choking.

 Rats also seem to lack a vomiting-reflex on a neurological level.